Punitive Articles of the UCMJ: 115 Malingering

 (1) That the accused was assigned to or was aware of prospective assignment to, or availability for, the performance of work, duty, or service;

 (2) That the accused feigned illness, physical disablement, mental lapse or derangement, or intentionally inflicted injury upon himself or herself; and

 (3) That the accused’s purpose or intent in doing so was to avoid the work, duty, or service.
 Note: If the offense was committed in time of war or in a hostile fire pay zone, add the following element

 (4) That the offense was committed (in time of war) (in a hostile fire pay zone).

 Punishment for Malingering

-Feigning injury during wartime or in a hostile war zone will result in a dishonorable discharge, forfeiture of pay and a three-year confinement.
+Feigning injury during wartime or in a hostile war zone will result in a dishonorable discharge, forfeiture of pay, and three-year confinement.

-For intentionally injuring yourself, which can range from violently hurting yourself to starving yourself to get out of work, you can expect a dishonorable discharge, forfeiture of pay and a five-year confinement.
-If you intentionally injure yourself during war or in a hostile zone, you'll be confined for 10 years and be dishonorably discharged.
+For intentionally injuring yourself, which can range from violently hurting yourself to starving yourself to get out of work, you can expect a dishonorable discharge, forfeiture of pay, and five-year confinement.
+If you intentionally injure yourself during war or in a hostile zone, you'll be confined for ten years and be dishonorably discharged.